Common Washroom Complaints That Are Easy to Fix

 1st October 2019

-Unless we want to be tethered to our homes at all times the way that Victorian ladies were forced to, the use of public washroom facilities is absolutely vital to our daily lives.
+Unless we want to be tethered to our homes at all times the way that Victorian ladies were forced to, the use of public washroom services is absolutely vital to our daily lives.
 Whether you’re running errands or out having fun with your friends and family, there are few experiences more frustrating than the idea of holding out for the toilet ‘til you get home, with no public washroom nearby.

 While some businesses go above and beyond with their washroom design and branding, these facilities do not have to be luxurious or special in order to make a good impression, and not discourage visitors.
 The most common complaints that customers and visitors make against the washroom services they visit can be easily fixed with a little thought, some forward planning, and just a tiny bit of investment.